Thinking about retirement? This is the time to learn more about your options and benefits and the decisions you will have to consider, including:

 Release time for Retirement Planning: Staff with at least 10 years of service who are at least age 60 may be provided with paid time off for the purpose of pursuing retirement-oriented development in the years immediately preceding retirement (depending on department staffing and workload).
 Learn more.

 Harvard Institute for Learning in Retirement.
-A powerful, member-led learning community offers classes, lectures, and extracurricular activities based on the interests and passions of the 550 members.
+Active member-led learning community offers classes, lectures, and extracurricular activities based on the interests and passions of the 550 members.

 The Harvard University Retirees Association (HURA) is a source of information about life in retirement and an opportunity to remain connected to the University.
 Membership is free in your first year of retirement.
 You can learn more on the HURA website.